-Hey, it’s Bud.
+Hey, I’m Bud.

-What to Expect
+What You Can Expect

 Why Subscribe?